StevenSchonlau/StevenSchonlau/README.md

 ### Hi there 👋

+My name is Steven Schonlau and I am a CS Major at Purdue University.

+Look at my website: [www.stevenschonlau.com](www.stevenschonlau.com)

 <!--
 **StevenSchonlau/StevenSchonlau** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.